pydantic/pydantic/docs/examples/files.md

 `pydantic` is a great tool for validating data coming from various sources.
 In this section, we will look at how to validate data from different types of files.

+!!!
+Note:
+    If you're using any of the below file formats to parse configuration / settings, you might want to consider using the [`pydantic-settings`][pydantic_settings] library, which offers builtin support for parsing this type of data.

 ## JSON data

 `.json` files are a common way to store key / value data in a human-readable format.